Meet Methuselah, the oldest living aquarium fish

 Until a few years ago, the oldest Australian lungfish was at the Shedd Aquarium in Chicago.
 But that fish, named Granddad, died in 2017 at the age of 95.

-“By default, Methuselah is the oldest,” said Allan Jan, senior biologist at the Academy and the fish’s keeper.
+“By default, Methuselah is the oldest,” said Allan Jan, senior biologist at the California Academy of Sciences and the fish’s keeper.
 Methuselah’s caretakers believe the fish is female, although it’s difficult to determine the species’ sex without a risky blood draw.
-The Academy plans to send a tiny sample of her fin to researchers in Australia, who will try to confirm the sex and figure out the fish’s exact age.
+The academy plans to send a tiny sample of her fin to researchers in Australia, who will try to confirm the sex and figure out the fish’s exact age.

 Jan says Methuselah likes getting rubbed on her back and belly and has a “mellow” personality.